sahib/misc/the-vibes-that-i-summoned/slides.typ

 You might ask how long the stance in this presentation stays valid.

 - Scaling laws: a function with the following parameters:
-  - parameter count -
+  - parameter count - limited by memory usage
-  - dataset size - internet is going
+  - dataset size - internet is already pretty much exchausted - going to synthetic data now.
-  - computing cost
+  - computing power - increases a lot - but computing cost as well
-  - loss (error rate)
+  - loss (error rate) - more time spent in inference will yield better results.

 - It was discussed there will be a wall, but it's not really clear yet if that is the case and how.
+Might also be a wall because of money.
 - What's kinda clear: You won't get Skynet by just increasing compute power.
 - But: The length of task a model can do with 50% success rate doubles every year according to METR.
   No idea if this will plateau at some point.
+- Other improvements in architecture of those models (like Mixture of experts) also yield improvements.
-- Frontier models only have 60% success rate on tasks that take humans an hour.
+- Still, frontier models only have 60% success rate on tasks that take humans an hour.
 - The compilers build by Claude call gcc, fail at hello world and the browser by Anthropic was a complete fuck-up too.

 Nobody can predict the future.
 Be skeptic of the ones that claim they can (which are surprisingly often the CEOs of big companies).
 I think most of the points on those slides here will still be valid in the coming years, maybe some shift towards the right side of the spectrum in the first slide, but not a full right turn.
   ```)

   = Models get better - but how much?